zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 #### Follower is lagging behind

-If one follower is lagging behind it is likely to happen that if the other Follower or Leader is updated they one of them becomes Leader again.
+If one follower is lagging behind it is likely to happen that if the other Follower or Leader is updated that one of them becomes Leader again.
 This means we have an old Follower and maybe a Leader with a newer version.
 In our processing and replay state machine we have event filters, which verify the version of the read entry.
 Newer entries are ignored by the Follower with the old version.
 This means for a short period of time the Follower, with the old version, will not replay.
 This should be fine, since we expect that the rolling update is in a limited time frame and this follower wouldn't take over anyway (since it is lagging behind).

 Interesting is the case where it might get an `InstallRequest` with a snapshot from a newer version.
 This could cause issue on restoring that state, but this will not affect RAFT itself.
 Only the Zeebe Partition of the Follower will be affected, and it is time limited until the Follower is updated.